ahmedadelhassan/bioacresolver/README.md

 - Hyperparameter tuning was performed only manually, and automated tuning should be implemented
 - The model was only trained on toy dataset, therefore the vocabulary has low coverage, and the accuracy is low for out-of-sample evaluation
+- The sequence-to-sequence approach was chosen to reduce the process from 2 tasks (NER and NEL)
+- While this approach didn't produce an accurate model on the toy test data, it should have decent accuracy with enough training samples

 ### Model tracking